Top Business Intelligence Features To Boost Your Business Performance

 b) Cross-device accessibility

 Next in our BI platform features, we have cross-device accessibility.
 This feature enables you to access your dashboards from any location and device with an internet connection.
 Like this, the dashboards and reports you create will be available to you at all times, whether you are outside of the office or presenting them on a bigger screen to support a business meeting.
-A simple internet connection is all you need to access your data from a desktop, tablet, laptop, smartphone, or any other device that you need to.
+A simple internet connection is all you need to access your data from a desktop, tablet, laptop, smartphone, or any other device.

 - Drill down: This feature enables you to look at lower levels of data all on the same chart.
 By simply clicking on your visualization you can drill down into a lower level of the axis to get different, more detailed insights into your data.
-For example, if you are looking at the performance of your social channels by country, you can simply click on one specific channel and the entire chart will be filtered based on the country-specific performance of that channel.
+For example, if you are looking at the performance of your social channels by country, you can simply click on a specific channel and the entire chart will be filtered based on the country-specific performance of that channel.

 - Click-to-filter: A well-constructed dashboard should give you the possibility to easily explore your data on one screen.
-The click-to-filter option helps you do just that, by utilizing the dimensions of the dashboard's charts as a temporary filter.
+The click-to-filter option helps you do just that, by utilizing the dimensions of the charts as a temporary filter.
 All you need to do is click on the desired value or graph and the entire dashboard will filter based on it, displaying new insights within seconds.
 For example, if you have a map chart, you can click on a specific country or region, and the entire dashboard will be filtered showing only data for that specific territory.

 **click to enlarge**

-The next part of our list on BI software features concentrates on the reporting portion of the data analysis process.
-Efficient reporting has the goal of making business’s life’s easier by providing efficient solutions to generate interactive reports.
+The next part of our list of BI software features concentrates on the reporting portion of the analytics process.
+Efficient reporting has the goal of making businesses' life’s easier by providing efficient solutions to generate interactive reports.
 Traditional means of reporting are time-consuming as they require a lot of manual work.
-For this reason, when investing in BI software for your company you need to make sure that the tool you choose enables you to leave the pains of manual reporting in the past, leaving you enough time to analyze and extract actionable insights to improve your business performance.
+For this reason, when investing in BI software for your company you need to make sure that the tool you choose enables you to leave the pains of manual reporting in the past, so you can focus your time on analyzing and extracting actionable insights to improve your business performance.
 Some of the main BI features for reporting include:

 a) Sharing options

-Sharing your reports is one of the most critical features of business intelligence.
+Sharing your reports is one of the most critical features of BI tools.
 The main purpose of modern reporting solutions is to enhance communication between teams by empowering everyone to work with data even without technical skills.
-Standard sharing options include manual exports and emailing reports, however, the cloud nature of self-service BI tools takes the sharing experience one step further by providing other extremely useful options such as automated reports that are sent to customized recipients or groups with specific filters, for example, sales data for a specific region.
-This feature is seen in the image above with datapine's sharing capabilities.
+Standard sharing options include manual exports and emailing reports, however, the cloud nature of self-service BI tools takes the sharing experience one step further by providing other extremely useful options such as automated reports that are sent to customized recipients or groups with specific filters.
+For example, sales data for a specific region.
+This feature is seen in the image below with datapine's sharing capabilities.

 **click to enlarge**